The Pakal Dul hydroelectric power project is being developed in the Kishtwar district of J&K, India. Credit: PMO Office/Pakal Dul HEP.

 The project is expected to generate 1GW of electricity.
 Credit: Bermiego.

 Estimated to cost Rs81.12bn ($1.18bn), the Pakal Dul HEP project will be the biggest hydroelectric project in the state and the first storage project, upon completion.
-It is part of the prime minister’s Development Package (PMDP) for J&K and is expected to enhance the region’s power generation.
+It is part of the prime minister’s Development Package for J&K and is expected to enhance the region’s power generation.

-Pakal Dul hydroelectric project make-up
+Pakal Dul hydroelectric project makeup

 The project will feature an underground powerhouse, which will comprise four 250MW Francis turbines and generators.
-The powerhouse cavern will measure 157m-long, 20.2m-wide, and 49m-high.
+The powerhouse cavern will measure 157m long, 20.2m wide, and 49m high.

-Four horseshoe-shaped tailrace tunnels will be constructed for the project, each measuring
+Four horseshoe-shaped tailrace tunnels will be constructed for the project, each measuring 125m long and having a diameter of 5.5m.

 Transmission